 - Importers, if the product was made outside the UK

-- Retailers, who sold the defective item to the consumer
+- Retailers who sold the product to the consumer

 - Distributors, who handled the product’s storage or transport